 - The Honor Board will set a date and time for the hearing that will entitle the accused student to an expeditious hearing of the case.
 The hearing may take place no sooner than ten days after the date of notification unless all parties agree that an earlier hearing shall be scheduled.

-- The Associate Academic Dean (or designate) will inform the accused student of the process and the student’s rights pertaining to the hearing.
+- The Associate Vice President for Academic Affairs (or designate) will inform the accused student of the process and the student’s rights pertaining to the hearing.

-- At least one week prior to the scheduled hearing, the Associate Academic Dean will inform the student of rights pertaining to the hearing, including the right to call witnesses and the right to obtain an advisor from the Augustana community.
+- At least one week prior to the scheduled hearing, the Associate Vice President for Academic Affairs will inform the student of rights pertaining to the hearing, including the right to call witnesses and the right to obtain an advisor from the Augustana community.
 This advisor may be a member of the Augustana faculty, administration, staff, or student body.

 - The student will be informed about the general procedure of the hearing.